Sangvor National Park

 Hiking in Sangvor National Park

-The very challenging Pamir Trail crosses the park, with both an easy low route, and a very difficult high route.
+The very challenging Pamir Trail crosses the park, with both an easy low route, and a very difficult and dangerous high route.
 The Pamir Trail has all the info you need to hike through this area on their website.
 Link to the exact trail section here.
 There are not many photos of the trail here at the moment, but you can see some on Instagram here.

 If you are looking for a full day hike or an overnight hike, then the best choice would be to drive up the Obimazor River to the Hazrati Burkh Mausoleum and then walk upriver to the abandoned village of Borshid.
 The video below offers a view of that hike.